Lanix: History

-Lanix has production facilities at its original headquarters in Hermosillo, Sonora, Mexico and international facilities in Santiago, Chile and Bogota, Colombia.
+Lanix has production facilities at its original headquarters in Hermosillo, Mexico, and international facilities in Santiago, Chile, and Bogotá, Colombia.

 At the 2009 Intel Solutions Summit hosted by Intel, Lanix won an award in the "mobile solution" category.

 In March 2011, Lanix began offering a system where buyers can custom build their own computer, choosing different types of chipsets, memory, and other components.

 In 2012 Lanix expanded its product portfolio by integrating its first Smartphone, Ilium S100, and positioned itself as one of the bestselling brands in the Mexican market.

 In 2015 announces the first smartphone with Windows Phone of the company.

 In June 2017 Lanix image is renewed by updating its logo, launching new high-end smartphones, and updating its webpage.

 Products

 As of 2010, Lanix manufactures desktops, laptops, tablets, servers, netbooks, monitors, optical disc drives, smartphones flash memory and random-access memory.

 As of 2010, it made one of the most powerful production Windows desktops in the world, the Lanix Titan Magnum Extreme.